miappks/Quicktype-Searcher/README.md

 License
 =======

-Quicktype Searcher is available under the GNU GENERAL PUBLIC LICENSE Version 3.
+Quicktype Searcher is available under the GNU General Public License v3.0.
 [See the LICENSE file for more info.](https://github.com/miappks/Quicktype-Searcher/blob/main/LICENSE)